CaseDuncan/caseduncan.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
-# 👋 About Me
+# About Me

-Hi, I'm Duncan, a Tech Enthusiast, Software Developer, and Cybersecurity Student based in Kenya.
+Hi, I'm Duncan, a Tech Enthusiast, Software Developer, and Ethical Hacker.
 I love exploring how technology works from building applications to analyzing network traffic and solving real-world security challenges.

 ---